-The Status Bar is located on the bottom of the instrument display and shows instrument status, the type of signal being monitored, any alarms associated with that signal, and other information.
-(See Figure 5.)
+The Status Bar is located on the bottom of the instrument display and shows instrument status and monitored signal information.
+(See Figure 7.)
+(See Figure 8.)

+When a single input is being monitored, the status bar shows the type of signal, any alarms associated with that signal, and other information.
+(See Figure 7.)